 Chart of Accounts in NGO

 Why Chart of Accounts require in NGO ?
 As we know, there is vast difference in ledger accounts of corporate world and ledger accounts of NGO, specifically ledger accounts of Income and Expenses Group.
+When it comes to leading a business, some of the most important decisions you will make are about how you organize this list of GL accounts so that you, as the CEO, can create reports.
 In Corporate World, common ledger accounts are Sales Account, Service Income Accounts, Purchases, Salary Account, Telephone Expenses, Office Expenses, Stationary Expenses etc… However in NGO, apart from above, we have to take care of Budget line items of particular funding agency, so mainly ledger accounts are equal to line item of budget.
-Here in NGO grouping is made according to projects.
+Here an NGO grouping is made according to projects.
 Thus it is one of important exercise accountant has to do is preparing Standard Chart of Account in NGO at the beginning of the year.
+For those of you who are new to this task, you can work alongside other future CEOs at Search Fund Accelerator while taking advantage of the firm’s best practices and technologies in this and any other field.

 Steps to prepare Chart of Accounts in NGO